KarmaComputing/zero-payment-fees-payment-flow/README.md

 # Zero Fees Payment Collection

 > This approach may be suitable for business-to-business (B2B) payments which want an alternative to paying opaque and complicated card fees.
-This approach has the advantage of zero transaction fees, but is more suited to B2B transactions as it required the bill payer to provide a payment reference- something businesses are very familar with.
+This approach has the advantage of zero transaction fees, but is more suited to B2B transactions as it requires the bill payer to provide a payment reference- something businesses are very familar with.

 Takes advantage of 'developments' in Open Banking whereby modern banks offer API access **to individual account holders** (not via